finscn/ipacker/README.md

 3) the all-in-one.png  will be created in "./output/pack".

-4) the config-info in "./output/pack/img-config"
+4) the mapping-info in "./output/pack/img-mapping"